Australia Country Commercial Guide

 Overview

-The Australian Information and Communications Technology (ICT) market is valued at approximately US$112 billion.
-The information technology (IT) services industry accounts for approximately one third of the total IT market and is valued at nearly US$23.5 billion.
+The Australian Information and Communications Technology (ICT) market is valued at approximately US$120 billion.
+The information technology (IT) services industry accounts for approximately one third of the total IT market and is valued at nearly US$40 billion.
 The Australian ICT market is mature with many multinational technology companies active in the local market.

-According to a recent report release by Causticizer, the Australian cybersecurity market was valued at US$5 billion in 2022 and will grow to US$5.8 billion by 2024.
-The local cyber market is growing at over 8% annually.
+According to a recent report release by Morder Intelligence, the Australian cybersecurity market is estimated at US$8.5 billion in 2025 and will grow to US$19.57 billion by 2030.
+The local cyber market is experiencing double digit year-on-year growth.
 Much of the growth can be attributed to emerging digital threats, increased exposure to cyber risk, corporate reaction to increased regulation of cyber risk, and business’ evolution to consolidate a digital business strategy.
-A recent report by the Australian Cyber Security Growth Network entitled Cyber Security Sector Competitiveness Plan suggests that over the next decade, the Australian cyber market has the potential to triple in size.

 The Australian government has identified cyber security as one of the six industry sectors considered vital for the long-term prospects of the Australian economy.
 According to the International Telecommunications Union Cyber Index, Australia ranks as the world’s seventh most committed cyber security country.
 Australia’s cyber maturity is the second highest in the Indo-Pacific.